JEONGHYUN-LEE/Caffe-Functions/README.md

 # Caffe API Archieve

-Some APIs for the sparse learning and the quantization of DNN on Caffe framework.
+Customized APIs for the sparse learning and the quantization of DNN on GPU Caffe framework.

 The sparse learning is based on filter pruning: https://arxiv.org/pdf/1608.08710.pdf